20 Reasons Why You Should Travel To South Africa. Right now.

 Our refinement of wine is established and there are several wine routes and vineyards scattered throughout the country, with the majority being located on the outskirts of Cape Town in amazing settings.

-Some of the well-known ones include Delaire Graff Estate, the Waterford Estate, Beaumont Wines Constantia Uitsig, Steenberg and Vergelegen.
+Some of the better-known wine routes include Delaire Graff Estate, the Waterford Estate, Beaumont Wines Constantia Uitsig, Steenberg, Vergelegen, and Stellenbosch.

 Local cuisine has a lot of external influences from colonialism times.
 You won’t find South African inspired restaurants darting up all around the globe in large numbers, but our food culture has awakened in recent years and there is a fresh, growing emphasis on locally grown, organic foods.

 You are almost guaranteed delectable fruits and vegetables, locally caught seafood and an assortment of food prepared in a variety of styles.